projectriff/riff/rfc/rfc-0014-binding-injection.md

 ```

 Notes:
-- each container may only define the `CNB_BINDINGS` env var once, if already defined the value must be respected
+- each container may only define the `CNB_BINDINGS` env var once, if already defined the value must be preserved and respected
 - injected volume names must not collide with an existing volume
 - injected volume mount paths must not collide with an existing volume
 - injected volume mount paths must compile with RFC 0002